AMLincoln/CIDM-3312-Final-Project/README.md

 1. Navigation Bar: Home, Wildfire Alerts, Submit a Report, and Privacy
 2. Wildfire Advisories Listing with Sorting, Filtering, and Pagination
-3. Details, Edit, and Delete Options for Wildfire Advisories
+3. Details, partial Edit, and Delete Options for Wildfire Advisories
 4. Report submission functionality

 This application is currently configured to use SQLite in conjunction with EF Core for database functionality.